lidiettes/lidiettes/README.md

 ---

- 💡 I'm Full Stack Developer!
+ 💡     Hi!
+I'm fullstack developer with a strong passion for design!!
+I love React!

  👀     I’m interested in danish design, pasta and hygge!